 Many of these types of treatment include educational and behavioral components aimed at helping people with bipolar disorder practice and maintain better sleep habits.

 Doctors may recommend medical sleep aids for insomnia, such as hypnotics, for some people with bipolar disorder to help improve sleep.
-Given the increased likelihood of substance use disorders among people with BD, a healthcare professional will carefully monitor the use of certain types of insomnia medications that can lead to dependency.
+A healthcare professional will carefully monitor the use of insomnia medications that may lead to dependence.

 Sleep disturbances can also affect the treatment of bipolar disorder.
 According to one 2018 study, people with sleep issues were 45% less likely to have sustained responses to bipolar disorder treatment over 6 months than people without sleep issues.

-Sleep disturbances are common in people with bipolar disorder, given the close relationship between mood, sleep, and circadian rhythm.
-Many people with the condition experience inadequate sleep during and between episodes, and sleep issues may trigger mood disturbances in some people.
+Sleep disturbances are common in people with bipolar disorder given the close relationship between mood, sleep, and circadian rhythm.

 People with bipolar disorder who have difficulty sleeping may benefit from a care plan that includes strategies to address sleep issues.
 A doctor or psychiatrist can help identify resources to help improve sleep that are compatible with a person’s treatment plan.